Silas-U/RoboKinematics/README.md

 To download the latest version of python, you can visit the [official python page](https://www.python.org/downloads/).

-use the following command to download the required dependencies:
+Use the following command to download the required dependencies:
 ```bash
 pip install numpy scipy matplotlib
 ```